Supplements for Anxiety: What Actually Works (and What's Just Hype)

 A separate 60-day trial using a high-concentration full-spectrum extract showed even more dramatic results: a 75.6% reduction in scores on the anxiety item-subset and a 64.2% reduction in the stress item-subset, compared to far smaller improvements in the placebo group.

-The effective dosing range in most trials is 300 to 600mg daily of a root extract standardized to withanolides.
-One important caveat: ashwagandha is not a fast-acting compound.
-Most studies measure outcomes at 8 weeks or longer.
-If you're looking for immediate relief, this isn't the right tool.
+The effective dose in most clinical trials ranges from 300 to 600 mg per day of a root extract standardized to withanolides.
+One important limitation is that ashwagandha is not a fast-acting supplement.
+Most studies assess outcomes after 8 weeks or more, so it is not the right option for someone looking for immediate relief.

-Best for: People dealing with sustained, chronic stress that manifests as elevated cortisol, fatigue, and a constant sense of being "wired but tired."
-This is one of the best supplements for stress and anxiety over the long term.
+Best for: People dealing with ongoing, chronic stress that shows up as elevated cortisol, fatigue, and that constant "wired but tired" feeling.
+Among supplements for stress and anxiety, ashwagandha is one of the stronger long-term options.

 4. Omega-3 Fatty Acids: The Anti-Inflammatory Angle

-Anxiety doesn't just live in your head.
-Systemic inflammation plays a measurable role in mood disorders, and omega-3 fatty acids (specifically EPA and DHA) are one of the best-studied anti-inflammatory supplements for anxiety available.
+Anxiety does not exist only in the mind.
+Systemic inflammation appears to play a measurable role in mood disorders, and omega-3 fatty acids, particularly EPA and DHA, are among the best-studied anti-inflammatory supplements for anxiety.

 A dose-response meta-analysis published in Frontiers in Nutrition found that each 1 gram per day of omega-3 supplementation resulted in a moderate decrease in anxiety symptoms.
 The analysis also showed that doses below 2g per day had limited effects, suggesting you need a meaningful dose to see results.